egonw/blog/_posts/2006-12-06-chemoblogs-2.markdown

 ## Semantics and Text Mining

 [Evan Prodromou](http://evan.prodromou.name/) wrote about [RDFa vs microformats](http://evan.prodromou.name/RDFa_vs_microformats).
-The latter are commonly used in [enhancing blog semantics](http://chem-bla-ics.blogspot.com/2006/02/tagging-blog-items.html), and for example used by [PostGenomic.com](http://postgenomic.com/wiki/doku.php?id=markup).
+The latter are commonly used in [enhancing blog semantics <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/02/06/tagging-blog-items.html), and for example used by [PostGenomic.com](http://postgenomic.com/wiki/doku.php?id=markup).
 While RDFa is more explicit, e.g. by using namespaced markup, we have to wait until XHTML2 to see it working.
 I do not think chemists are using tags a log yet, but let me propose the following microformats: <span class="inchi">[1/CH4/h1H4](http://google.com/search?q=1/CH4/h1H4)</span> and